grant-trowbridge/grant-trowbridge.github.io/_posts/2025-12-22-Journey-to-OSCP.md

     - One-off tools that I wanted easy flag and argument explanations
     - Port/service specific commands to avoid wasting time Googling commands
 - **File Transfers**
-    - Contains multiple examples using different protocols in case of a firewall block
+    - Contains multiple examples using different protocols in case of a firewall block for any one solution
 - **Pivoting**
     - Network tools and methods for accessing internal networks
     - Tools for localhost service access